surjos/temp/Tutorial.md

 ### Uploading the firmware

 * Even if you want to use *Bluetooth* later on, setup the tracker using *USB* for now (see *[How to put it together](Tutorial#how-to-put-it-together)*) and connect it to your computer.
 Uploading does not work via *Bluetooth*.
-* From your downloaded *Razor AHRS Firmware* package open the file `Arduino/Razor_AHRS/Razor_AHRS.pde` using *Arduino*.
+* From your downloaded *Razor AHRS Firmware* package open the file `Arduino/Razor_AHRS/Razor_AHRS.ino` using *Arduino*.
 * In *Arduino*:
-    * Have a look at the top of the `Razor_AHRS.pde` file, it contains useful information about the firmware.
+    * Have a look at the top of the `Razor_AHRS.ino` file, it contains useful information about the firmware.
     * Also there is a section labeled `"USER SETUP AREA"` where you can set some firmware defaults.
         * **You have to select the hardware you are using under `"HARDWARE OPTIONS"`!**
     * Go to `"Tools"` &rarr; `"Board"` and select the board you are using.
 If you have a *9DOF Razor IMU*, select `"Arduino Pro or Pro Mini (3.3v, 8mhz) w/ATmega328"`.